TheGoodlike13/liberty_or_death/README.md

 With this in mind, I think we should only pursue the "automatic" login via SPNEGO.
 If we reach the point where we no longer get a login form because the initial SPNEGO token actually goes through, I'm calling it a day.

+I try running firefox as `Administrator` and `goodlikepc` to see the difference.
+But for some reason now it always runs the same browser as `mumkashi`???
+Yesterday it ran a completely separate configuration for every time?

+Turns out, I had one open in the background.
+As long as one is open, all of them will be the same.
+Blegh.

+Even so, in all cases the `Negotiate` token is exactly the same, which is odd.
+I was using different users after all...

+I add `goodlike.eu` to `ssoDomainNames` in `server.xml` just in case.
+No effect.

 ## Summary in summary